 - Summer internships will run from May through August.
 The deadline to apply is February 26th Depending on the level of interest, the summer internship may be divided into two 7-week sessions.

 Below is the internship application for the Washington, DC office and District offices.
-For questions regarding an internship in Washington, DC, please contact Elle Ciapciak at 202-225-4315.
+For questions regarding an internship in Washington, DC, please contact Billy Hibbs at 202-225-4315.
 For questions regarding an internship in the either the West Chester or Wyomissing District Office, please contact Kathryn Ercole at 610-696-2982.

 Note: Individuals interning in the Washington, DC office will be responsible for paying their travel and living expenses.

 In the Washington, DC office, internships run throughout the fall, spring or summer semesters for college students.
 Although all internships in all offices are unpaid, students gain invaluable work experience.
 The hours are flexible to accommodate students' busy course schedules, but generally run 9:00 a.m. to 6:00 p.m. when Congress is in session, and 9:00 a.m. to 5:00 p.m. when not in session.

 In Washington, DC, interns' responsibilities will vary.
 They will be asked to answer phones, run errands, research legislation for the Member and legislative staff, attend hearings and briefings and answer constituent letters on various issues before the House.
 As a result, interns learn about the legislative process and the many other functions of a congressional office.

 In the District office, interns may be asked to do a variety of things, including day-to-day office work such as answering phones, writing letters and assisting with media clips.
 In addition, interns may be assigned to assist in various constituent case work or work on District-based projects of importance.

 If you would like more information on Congressional Internships—please contact our office.